GaojiaXu/mss-duke-template-repository-latex/README.md

-# mss-duke-template-repository
+# mss-duke-template-repository-latex

-This repository contains template files for the Duke Statistical Science Master's Program for Portfolio Projects.
+This repository contains LaTeX template files for the Duke Statistical Science Master's Program for Portfolio Projects.

 Information about the Duke MS program can be found at: https://stat.duke.edu/ms